nssalim/menus_franchises_and_businesses/README.md

 <h1>Classes - Menus, Franchises and Businesses</h1>
 <h4>The restaurant has been growing.
-Classes help structure code and can perform all business requirements such as menus, franchises and business diversification.
+Classes help structure code and perform all business requirements such as menus, franchises and business diversification.
 </h4>